JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

  * [This article in the Financial Times](http://35percent.org/img/ft23june2016.pdf)
  * The [viability note](http://35percent.org/img/document.pdf) disclosed under FOI in 2014

-## Conclusion
-@.
-The Acquiring Authority concludes in paragraph 7.39 of its updated Statement of Case by claiming that the AAAP policies _"were supported by 82% of residents who attended the final exhibition of the plans"._

-@.
-The Objectors point out that the final exhibition of the plans (30/10/2008-02/11/2008) were attended by just 54 people, who were not necessarily all Aylesbury residents and only 46 of which completed a questionnaire.
-The 86% of 'residents' who supported the plans were thus from a sample of just 46 local residents.

-@.
-Given that the estate was home to 7,500 people and given that there is no information confirming how many of the 46 questionnaires were completed by Aylesbury residents.
-This claim cannot be used as reliable evidence that the majority of Aylesbury estate residents support the AAAP plans.
-The Objectors have shown how, in any event the Scheme as it is now proposed has made significant departures from the AAAP's plans.

-@.
-In summary, the Acquiring Authority's decision to pursue compulsory purchase powers instead of negotiating with the Objectors is oppressive.
-The remaining leaseholders have shown themselves to be reasonable and dignified people who have continued to engage constructively.
-Their demands are reasonable: the Acquiring Authority should either replace their homes in a like-for-like swap for another of its properties elsewhere in the borough as per the originally adopted policy, or pay the market value for homes as determined by the independent RICS valuers that they have instructed.

-@.
-RICS valuers are bound by a code of professional conduct meaning they have to value a property according to a strict set of criteria, they cannot demand 'ransom value' as the Acquiring Authority has intimated.
-In any event, the fact that Objectors are willing to accept a like-for-like swap for another council-owned property elsewhere in the borough, shows that their demands are reasonable and based on the simple request of wanting to remain 100% homeowners living in the area.

-@.
-The Compulsory Purchase Code requires the Acquiring Authority to make a 'compelling case' in the public interest for compulsory purchase powers to be used.
-For the reasons outlined in this Statement of Case it has failed to do so and has failed the 'wellbeing' test; as such the order should not be confirmed.
-The Objectors add that non-conformation of the order will not result in the end of the Acquiring Authority's scheme as has been implied; it will simply mean that the Acquiring Authority will have to rehouse remaining leaseholders using the option promised to them at the time the AAAP was agreed (like-for-like swap).

 ## Alternative location for the Scheme
 @.
 Paragraph 16(iv) of the ODPM 06/04 lists factors which the Secretary of State should consider in determining whether to confirm the order: